Applications and options for high through-put sequencing

 Turn around time

-Usually it takes 5-10 business days for final sequence and alignment delivery after the machine releases the intermediate files.
+Normal turn around time is 5-10 business days for final sequence and alignment delivery after the machine releases the intermediate files.

 Typical reason for the time variation and issues extending running time include: Pair-Ends (PE) sequencing needs two times more time than Single Read (SR).
 Multiplexed samples take extra time to process the de-multiplex step, and PE coupled with multiplex takes the longest time.